Fellows of King’s College

 Professor Lindsay Brown – King’s College 1971 – 1974

 - Professor (Biomedical Sciences).
 Faculty of Sciences Biological and Physical Sciences at The University of Southern Queensland Darling Downs.
-Prior to this appointment Lindsay was for many years a Lecturer and Associated Professor of Physiology and Pharmacology at The University of Queensland.
+Prior to this appointment Lindsay was for many years a Lecturer and Associate Professor of Physiology and Pharmacology at The University of Queensland.

 - Lindsay served as a member of the King’s College Council for many years and also in the role of Treasurer of the King’s Old Collegians Association.
+He is currently a member of the Board of Fellows.

 Mr Craig Chapman – King’s College 1984 – 1989